Update: On February 26th, NFIB will Key Vote in opposition to the $15 federal minimum wage. Read here.

-Legislators in the House and the Senate introduced legislation, the Raise the Wage Act, to raise the federal minimum wage $15.00 per hour by 2024 and annually increase the federal minimum wage in subsequent years.
+The Raise the Wage Act of 2021, increases the federal minimum wage $15.00 per hour within 4 years and annually increases the federal minimum wage in subsequent years.
 NFIB opposes H.R.
-582, the Raise the Wage Act and will Key Vote H.R.
-582 for the 116th Congress.
-Download NFIB’s $15 Minimum Wage.
+603 and S. 53, the Raise the Wage Act of 2021 for the 117th Congress.

 Small business owners know that more than doubling the federal minimum wage will lead to increased labor costs and tough choices.
 They must either increase the cost of their product or service – which in many cases is not feasible – or reduce labor costs elsewhere.
 The reduction in labor costs would be achieved through reduced jobs, reduced hours, or reduced benefits.
 None of these changes benefit employees.

-NFIB opposes the Raise the Wage Act because 92 percent of NFIB members opposed its mandates.
-NFIB urges small business owners to contact their Members of Congress to oppose the Raise the Wage Act.
-For more information, click here.
+NFIB opposes the Raise the Wage Act of 2021 because 92 percent of NFIB members opposed its mandates.
+NFIB urges small business owners to contact your Members of Congress today to oppose the Raise the Wage Act.

-The NFIB Research Center recently released a study,”Economic Effects of Enacting the Raise the Wage Act on Small Businesses and the U.S. Economy,” on the impact of the Raise the Wage Act on the economy and small businesses.
-The study found the following:
+The NFIB Research Center’s 2019 study of this issue, “Economic Effects of Enacting the Raise the Wage Act on Small Businesses and the U.S. Economy,” found the following:

 - The cumulative real output loss would exceed $2.0 trillion with cumulative real GDP loss exceeding $980 billion over the ten-year forecast window.